-Teacher of the Year Nomination
+Teacher of the Year Nominations

 Selection Process and Timeline

-- The North Dakota County Teachers of the Year will be announced by the end of the current school year.
+- The North Dakota County Teachers of the Year will be announced by the end of the school year.

-- All selected County Teachers of the Year will be have the opportunity to apply to be considered for North Dakota Teacher of the Year (applications will be made available by May of the current school year).
+- All selected County Teachers of the Year will have the opportunity to apply to be considered for North Dakota Teacher of the Year (applications will be made available by May of the current school year).

 - Four North Dakota Teacher of the Year semi-finalists will be notified in June and will be asked to complete the next phase of the application process to qualify for the state Teacher of the Year.
-Semi-finalist interviews will be held in July.
+Semi-finalist interviews will be held in July or August.
 Applicants may be asked to travel to the Capitol to conduct an in-person interview and oral presentation for the selection of the North Dakota Teacher of the Year (virtual interviews may also be authorized).
 More specific information will be sent to the four finalists upon notification.

 - The North Dakota Teacher of the Year will be notified in August.

 An announcement and celebration event for the Teacher of the Year will be completed before September 30, to allow time for the completion of the National Teacher of the Year application (due in October).
-The North Dakota Teacher of the Year's term runs January through December of the following calendar year.
+The North Dakota Teacher of the Year's term runs from January through December of the following calendar year.